-1. Travel to Spain from an EU country.
+1. Travelling to Spain from an EU country

 In order to take a dog from a non-EU country into Spain, you must enter with your dog through one of Entry Points for travellers and present the required documents to the Guardia Civil.